jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

 ![](1_Data_Cleaning_and_manipulation_files/figure-gfm/steps%20and%20distance-1.png)<!-- -->

-We can sum the active distances from different excercise intensities (ACtive, moderate, Light and Sendentary) and check their relationship with the total distance.
+We can sum the active distances from different excercise intensities (Active, Moderate, Light and Sedentary) and check their relationship with the total distance.

 ``` r